bgianfo/lab-notebook/src/serenityos/gdb-port.md

            width: 80%;"
 src="gdb-incorrect-name.png"/>

-This doesn't make any sense, why is gdb launching two processes and why is it hanging waiting for it self?
+This doesn't make any sense, why is gdb launching two processes, and why is it hanging waiting for itself?
 One thing I was wondering is why was the `ptrace(..)` call failing with not permitted?
-So I quickly hacked up some logging to the ptrace implementation in the Kernel to let me see what was happening.
+I quickly hacked up some logging to the ptrace implementation in the Kernel to let me see what was happening.

 ```diff